 This is also an easy way to have a super quick dessert of baked apples: just toss some butter, brown sugar or maple syrup, and oats or chopped nuts on top, bake, and enjoy!

-My favorite apple recipes:
+These are some of my favorite apple recipes:

-- Apple Squares
+- Apple Squares (pictured above)

 - Grain-free Almond Apple Pancakes